vladhaidukkk/hotels-api/README.md

 it during testing.
 This is because [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) prioritizes environment variables first, and only then loads variables from the env files (in our case from `.env.test`).

+## Testing in PyCharm

+To ensure that `pydantic-settings` can locate the `.env.test` file in the root directory during tests run from the IDE, you need to specify the path to it in the **Run Configuration**.